AguaClara/ram_pump/Spring 2019/Spring2019RamPump.md

 ## Abstract
-The AguaClara Vertical Ram Pump (ACVRP) was an innovation that will enable water to be pumped from lower elevations to higher elevations using the driving force of falling water.
-The ACVRP improved on a conventional ram pump design by increasing its space efficiency and decreasing its capital cost.
-Although a prototype had been built, it had not reached the target pumping efficiency.
+The AguaClara Vertical Ram Pump (ACVRP) is an innovation that will enable water to be pumped from lower elevations to higher elevations using the driving force of falling water.
+The ACVRP improves on a conventional ram pump design by increasing its space efficiency and decreasing its capital cost.
+Although a prototype has been built, it has not reached its target pumping efficiency.
 The goal of this semester was to optimize the ram pump efficiency by finding the necessary forces to open and close the valve at the ideal times.

 ## Introduction

-The purpose of a hydraulic ram pump was to pump water from a lower elevation to a higher elevation using only the energy of the falling water to drive the water up ([bin Mohammad Ali, 2011](https://www.scribd.com/doc/76535229/Hydraulic-Ramp-Pump-Hydram)).
-In an AguaClara plant, flow through a plant was driven solely by gravity, so treated water exited the plant at the lowest point of the plant.
+The purpose of a hydraulic ram pump is to pump water from a lower elevation to a higher elevation using only the energy of the falling water to drive the water up ([bin Mohammad Ali, 2011](https://www.scribd.com/doc/76535229/Hydraulic-Ramp-Pump-Hydram)).
+In an AguaClara plant, flow through a plant is driven solely by gravity, so treated water exited the plant at the lowest point of the plant.
 Thus, in order to fill chemical stock tanks with treated water, operators must carry up buckets of water from the outlet at the lowest point of the plant to manually fill tanks.
-The AguaClara Vertical Ram Pump (ACVRP) solved this issue by allowing treated water to be pumped from the outlet of the plant to where it was needed at higher elevations in the plant, all without using electricity ([Martinez et. al, 2016](https://drive.google.com/file/d/1MweG0bsgG2-wM_mkK_DgwULPSPK1G7iB/view?usp=sharing)).
-In addition, this allowed the treated water to be pumped for utilization in the plant's plumbing system, which includes the plant's sinks and toilets.
+The AguaClara Vertical Ram Pump (ACVRP) solves this issue by allowing treated water to be pumped from the outlet of the plant to where it is needed at higher elevations in the plant, all without using electricity ([Martinez et. al, 2016](https://drive.google.com/file/d/1MweG0bsgG2-wM_mkK_DgwULPSPK1G7iB/view?usp=sharing)).
+In addition, this allows the treated water to be pumped for utilization in the plant's plumbing system, which includes the plant's sinks and toilets.

 <p align="center">
   <img src="https://github.com/AguaClara/ram_pump/blob/master/Spring%202019/Images_Diagrams/AC_plant.png?raw=True" height=300>